-Students cannot select BTEC Sport or GCSE PE if they are already studying one of these as their early option, chosen last year, as they are from the same subject area.
+Students must also choose courses which are different to the GCSE/BTEC they selected in option 1 last year.
+This means that they cannot select BTEC Sport or GCSE PE, if they are already studying one of these, as they are from the same subject area.
 Page |7